alajusticia/laravel-auth-tracker/README.md

 - To track API tokens, it supports the official **Laravel Passport (>= 7.5)** and **Laravel Sanctum (v2)** packages.

 ## Installation

+**/!\ This documentation is for the v3 (WIP).
+The documentation for the latest release (v2) is available here: [https://github.com/alajusticia/laravel-auth-tracker/tree/v2](https://github.com/alajusticia/laravel-auth-tracker/tree/v2)**

 Install the package with composer: